-Robert and Jacob are two down-and-out Polish con men living in Israel in the 1950s.
+Robert and Jacob are two down-and-out Polish con men living in Israel in the early 1960s.
 They’re planning to run a scam on an American widow visiting the country.
 Robert, who masterminds the scheme, and Jacob who acts it out, are tough, desperate men, exiled from their native land and adrift in the hot, nasty underworld of Tel Aviv.
 Robert arranges for Jacob to run into the woman, who has enough trouble with her young son to keep her occupied all day.
 Her heart is open though, and the men are hoping her wallet is too.
 What follows is a story of love, deception, cruelty and shame, as Jacob pretends to fall in love with the American.
 But it’s not just Jacob who seems to be performing a role; nearly all the characters are actors in an ugly story, complete with parts for murder and suicide.
 Hlasko’s writing combines brutal realism with smoky, hardboiled dialogue, in a bleak world where violence is the norm and love is often only an act.

 Excerpt from Killing the Second Dog

 Our host was sitting on the terrace, reading a newspaper.
 His girlfriend was sitting next to him.
 When she saw us, she adjusted herself in her deck chair and lowered her gaze to the floor.
 It was meant to show her contempt.
 She was putting on an act.
 Men look only for peace and deliverance; women have to have something churning and shifting in their lives.
 They’re always very serious about how they feel and genuinely convinced that all those fleeting emotions they take for anger, love, or contempt are going to last forever.

 “It’s us, Mr. Azderbal,” Robert said.